Pride and Prejudice Themes & Analysis

 Mr. Gardiner was a sensible, gentlemanlike man, greatly superior to his sister, as well by nature as education.
 The Netherfield ladies would have had difficulty in believing that a man who lived by trade, and within view of his own warehouses, could have been so well-bred and agreeable.

-Reputation in Pride & Prejudice
+Reputation in Pride and Prejudice

 Reputation was a central theme in those days’ English literature, even more than it is now.
 Both men and women were concerned about their status, but for the latter, a single dubious event could close all doors and cut off any hopes for a good marriage.
 Any woman stepping outside the social norms risks becoming an outcast.